ispandey81/Pomodoro/README.md

 #### https://abhi9bakshi.medium.com/why-javascript-timer-is-unreliable-and-how-can-you-fix-it-9ff5e6d34ee0
 #### https://maxschmitt.me/posts/setinterval-settimeout-slows-down-on-tab-change/

-Due to the unreliable behaviour of the timer I have implemented the timer using a web worker which works accurately.
+Due to the unreliable behaviour of the timer I have implemented the timer using a web worker which works accurately - https://github.com/ispandey81/Pomodoro-JS.